HsiangHung/Machine_Learning_Note/Regression/README.md

 `RSS/TSS` is the variance in `y` **NOT** explained by the model.

 0 <= R-squared <= 1.
-If this value is 0.7, it means that the independent variables explain 70% of the variation in the target variable.
+If this value is 0.7, it means that the **independent variables explain 70% of the variation in the target variable**.
 A higher R-squared value indicates a higher amount of variability being explained by our model and vice-versa: a better model, lower RSS value, higher R-sqaured values.

 ### 1.B Adjusted R-squared